trek-view/basecamp/_posts/2022-01-07-gopro-fusion-fisheye-stitching-part-4.md

 published: true
 ---

-**Taking what we've learned over the last 3 weeks and putting it all together to create a script to convert 2 GoPro Fusion fish-eye to one equirectangular image.**
+**Taking what we've learned over the last 3 weeks and putting it all together to create a script to convert 2 GoPro Fusion fisheye to one equirectangular image.**

 [I finished last weeks post talking about field of view](/blog/2021/gopro-fusion-fisheye-stitching-part-3).